Wedgemount Lake in Garibaldi Provincial Park

 The sheltered valley, beautiful turquoise lake, wonderfully huge glacier across the valley and brutally jagged mountains all around all contribute to making Wedgemount Lake something special.
 It's challenging and exhausting to hike to and an absolute paradise to relax in.
 Down by the lakeside you can actually find two recliner chairs, built out of the rocks by the lake.
 Such a perfect way to enjoy the sun rising over the not-so-distant glacier across the lake.

 The hut at Wedgemount Lake is a wonderful thing.
-Built by the BC Mountaineering Club in 1970, and since donated to Garibaldi Park, it is free to use by anyone.
+Built by the in 1970, and since donated to Garibaldi Park, it is free to use by anyone, however you still have to pay the overnight camping fee of $10 per person, per night.
+You can pay online here.
 It's cozy with two large tables and a loft.
 Often, during busy times you will find the tables used as beds, a couple on the floor and four people up in the loft.
 The Wedge Mountain Hut is positioned in a spectacular part of the world.

 High up overlooking Wedgemount Lake.
 In the massive shadow of Wedge Mountain, the highest mountain in the entire Garibaldi Range.
 It's a cozy and compact little house in the middle of the carnage of massive rocks, erratics left over the centuries by glaciers and rock slides.

-Back in the late 60's the British Columbia Mountaineering Club went forward with building five huts in the Coast Mountains of BC.
-Two of the five were built in Garibaldi Park, they were The Russet Lake Hut in 1968 and the Wedgemount Lake Hut in 1970.
+Back in the late 60's the Russet Lake Hut in 1968 and the Wedgemount Lake Hut in 1970.
 Because structures like these cannot be owned as they are in BC Parks, they are open for use by anyone.
 There are two large wooden tables along the left and right walls and a little window across from the door.
 On entering you notice a ladder going straight up to the loft.
 Everything is bare, weathered wood, but tidy and secure.
 It's simply a nice, solid, secure little house in a hostile wasteland of beauty.
 As you walk in you notice right away a feeling of warmth hits you.
-The Wedge Hut is as wonderful thing.
+The Wedge Hut is as wonderful thing.went forward with building five huts in the Coast Mountains of BC.
+Two of the five were built in Garibaldi Park, they were The

-Wedgemount Lake Campsite, Trail & Trailhead Details Whistler Hiking
+Wedgemount Lake - Campsite, Trail & Parking Info

 Camping in Garibaldi Park is generally very good and at Wedgemount Lake the facilities are spectacular.
 There are 20 designated tent spots and each one with a million dollar view of paradise.
 Half of these spots are located near the Wedge Hut, up along the dramatic scree, boulder and enormous erratic field about 300 metres from Wedgemount Lake.
 These tent spots are made of beautiful, wooden tent platforms and arranged to maximize both privacy and view.
 Nestled in alpine trees about 50 metres up the slope from the hut, three wooden tent platforms hide.
 Closer to the hut, nestled in the massive erratics are three more platforms.
 The more you explore among the gnarled and dramatically beautiful krummholz, the more perfectly positioned tent platforms you find.
 Down at the shore of Wedgemount Lake, just across from the foot of the glacier are several wood framed, gravel tent platforms lined majestically along the shore.
 Strategically positioned to line your tent view directly across the lake to the breathtaking Wedgemount Glacier.
 The wonderful silence broken only by distant waterfalls and the occasional rock slide from across the lake.
 The foot of the Wedgemount Glacier is just a short walk away.